lnihlen/lnihlen.github.io/_posts/2018-08-17-portland-trip-ween.md

 booking the flights, rental car, and hotel, and going with me to support what was a pretty incredible show.

-Another treat about Portland is the awesome array of vegan food.
-We got in before lunch, so took the opportunity to grab some pizza downtown at Sizzle Pie.
+Another treat about Portland is the awesome array of
+{% include tag_link.html tag="vegan" %} food.
+We got in
+before lunch, so took the opportunity to grab some pizza downtown at Sizzle Pie.
 We don't get pizza very often as there are so few places in the bay area that have palatable vegan options so this was a great treat.